Dual variational methods for static Nonlinear Maxwell's Equations: Introduction

-Here, $E:\R^3\to\R^3$ stands for the electric field and the nonlinearity $f(x,E)\in\R^3$ represents the electric displacement field within the propagation medium, see~\cite[pp. 825-826]{Med_GS}.
+Here, $E:\R^3\to\R^3$ stands for the electric field, $\mu(x)\in\R^{3\times 3}$ is the permeability matrix and the nonlinearity $f(x,E)\in\R^3$ represents the electric displacement field within the propagation medium, see~\cite[pp. 825-826]{Med_GS}.
 In the past years, several existence results for nontrivial solutions of \eqref{eq:NLCurlCurl} have been found.
-All of them except \cite[Theorem 3~(ii)]{Man_Uncountably} rely on variational methods so that $f(x,E) = \partial_E F(x,E)$ is assumed for some scalar-valued function $F$.
-These results may be separated into two classes: the first deals with cylindrically symmetric solutions that are divergence-free.
-For such functions the curl-curl operator acts like the classical Laplacian so that several analytic tools like the Rellich-Kondrachov theorem can be used.
+Most of them rely on variational methods so that $f(x,E) = \partial_E F(x,E)$ is assumed for some scalar-valued function $F$.
+These results, for $\mu(x)=I_{3\times 3}$, may be separated into two classes: the first deals with cylindrically symmetric solutions that are automatically divergence-free.
+Cylindrical symmetry means that, up to permutation of coordinates, the solution has the form

+The curl-curl operator acts like the classical Laplacian on such functions so that several standard tools from elliptic PDEs such as the local compactness of Sobolev embeddings can be used in a straightforward manner.
 Of course, the nonlinearity $f$ then needs to be cylindrically symmetric with respect to $x$ as well.
-The first contribution in this direction is due to Azzollini, Benci, D'Aprile, Fortunato \cite{AzzBenDApFor_Static} and their existence results have been generalized in \cite{DApSic_Magnetostatic,BaDoPlRe_GroundStates,HirRei_Cylindrical}.
+The first contribution in this direction is due to Azzollini, Benci, D'Aprile, Fortunato \cite[Theorem~1]{AzzBenDApFor_Static} in the case of constant coefficients.
+A model nonlinearity for their and all subsequent existence results is given by

+Equations of the form~\eqref{eq:NLCurlCurl} with more general nonlinearities and cylindrically symmetric $x$-dependence were discussed in \cite{DApSic_Magnetostatic,BaDoPlRe_GroundStates,HirRei_Cylindrical}.
 The second class of papers~\cite{Med_GS,MedSchSzu_Multiple} by Mederski and coauthors deals with $\Z^3$-periodic nonlinearities where a cylindrically symmetric ansatz does not make sense.
-The variational approach developed in these papers is very advanced and many difficulties have to be overcome to prove the existence of a nontrivial solution of~\eqref{eq:NLCurlCurl} via some detailed analysis of generalized Palais-Smale sequences for the energy functional associated with \eqref{eq:NLCurlCurl}.
-Our goal is to show that in some cases Nonlinear Maxwell Equations admit a much more convenient dual formulation that allows to prove existence results via standard methods of the calculus of variations.
-As a new feature, our result applies to nonlinearities $f(x,\cdot)$ that, contrary to all other results that we are aware of, need not satisfy any symmetry assumption with respect to $x$.
-On the other hand, our approach requires some decay of $f(x,E)$ as $|x|\to\infty$.
+The variational approach developed in these papers is very advanced and many difficulties have to be overcome to prove the existence of a nontrivial solutions via some detailed analysis of generalized Palais-Smale sequences for the energy functional.
+Our goal is to show that Maxwell's equations admit a convenient dual formulation that allows to prove existence results via more standard critical point theorems, notably the Symmetric Mountain Pass Theorem \cite{Willem,AmbRab}.
+In order to deal with vanishing and periodic nonlinearities at the same time, we use a variant of this theorem from~\cite{Man_TimeHarmonic}.